ekondrashev/python-dead-links/README.md

 # Step 1
-Please suggest a PR with a python code implementing the below contract.
-Remember to implement a test verifying the output is correct also.
+Please suggest a PR with
+1. a python script implementing the below contrac;
+2. a test verifying the system output produced by your script is correct also

 # Python dead links